lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 <!-- Note to authors, this is not auto-generated on build;
      you have to manually re-run the python script and commit the results to git.
-     This is mainly to save resources and build time on the github commits. --> {::include src/sizeTable.md}
+     This is mainly to save resources and build time on the github commits.
-{: #tab-size-values title="Approximate size values of composite ML-DSA"}
+     Note that the table caption needs to be edited in the python script --> {::include src/sizeTable.md}